 The introduction of automated processes became the foundation for the industrial revolution starting in the late 1700s.
 As innovation is applied to automation strategies, productivity increases.
-According to research published by McKinsey & Company – by 0.8 to 1.4 percent annually (source).
+According to research published by McKinsey & Company – by as much as 0.8 to 1.4 percent per year (source).
 Conversely, the rise in automation includes the concern of job loss and workforce obsolescence.
 This trend continues today.
-Regardless of what your perspective is over Artificial Intelligence, the push to improve productivity is relentless.
+Regardless of what your perspective is on Artificial Intelligence, the push to improve productivity is relentless.
 Today, intelligent automation is now leading the drive to the next level of productivity improvement.

 What is Automation?

 Automation has historically been defined as “the use of largely automatic equipment in a system of manufacturing or other production processes.”
 This is a very narrow description and misses much of the growth occurring today.
 Not only can tasks be automated by equipment, but entire business processes and systems can be programmed to respond to change based on the receipt of new inputs.
 The investment in machine learning and Artificial Intelligence technologies are making this advancement possible, driving huge growth across many industries.

 As each industry explores new opportunities to automate, it is important to keep a perspective – simply repeating a poor process quickly will not deliver a positive impact on the bottom line.
 Automation must be “smart” and focus on ways to continuously improve over time, or just accelerate the creation of even bigger problems!